-- 4.1 The transfer of jurisdiction for Environmental Health matters relating to the enforcement of food law within the Distribution Park will avoid significant impending budget pressure that will otherwise arise, as a result of the increased demand for regulation work in the Distribution Park. - 4.2 The transfer of jurisdiction for Environmental Health matters pertaining to food within the Distribution Park will allow the LPHA with an on-site dedicated provision to provide a more joined up service for importers and exporters, avoiding the need for businesses to deal with both LPHA and Thurrock as regulators for essentially the same activity where for example food commodities move from the Port to the Distribution Park and back.
+- 4.1 The transfer of jurisdiction for Environmental Health matters pertaining to food law enforcement within the Distribution Park will avoid significant impending budget pressure that will otherwise arise, as a result of the increased demand for regulation work in the Distribution Park. - 4.2 The transfer of jurisdiction for Environmental Health matters pertaining to food law enforcement within the Distribution Park will allow the LPHA with an onsite dedicated provision to provide a more joined up service for importers and exporters, avoiding the need for businesses to deal with both LPHA and Thurrock as regulators for essentially the same activity where for example food commodities move from the Port to the Distribution Park and back. - 5.
+Consultation (including Overview and Scrutiny, if applicable)